kz6fittycent/BobRossQuotes/README.md

 # BobRossQuotes
-A bunch of quotes from Bob Ross
+A collection of quotes from Bob Ross.